 Zorach’s The Picnic looks like a happy picnic.
 A family has motored to the country and settled on a hillside for a relaxing afternoon.

 In the foreground, a woman in a red sweater is reclining.
-Behind her, the mother, a woman in blue, is unpacking foods, a man with a camera, and children playing.
-But the woman in blue is and she h with man, presumably the father.
+Behind her, the mother, a woman in blue, is unpacking food, a man with a camera, and children playing.
+But the woman in blue is, and sheish with a man, presumably the father.
 Off to the side, a man stands photographing the farm below.
 Children climb in trees.

-Featured Image: The Picnic (1928).
+Featured Image: Marguerite Zorach.
+The Picnic (1928).
 Oil on canvas.
 Private collection.